pyvisa/pyvisa-py/docs/source/compliance.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^
 | **Used by:** all resources
 | **Access:** RO
-| **Coverage:** Full

-However, the only locking that is supported is exclusive locking, on HiSLIP and VXI-11.
+| **Coverage:** Partial; the only locking that is supported is exclusive locking, on HiSLIP and VXI-11.
+Other resources do not support locking.
 Lock sharing or lock nesting is not supported.

 ``VI_ATTR_RSRC_MANF_ID``
 ^^^^^^^^^^^^^^^^^^^^^^^^